 Again, especially on smaller non-WGA films, you may want to insist upon the right to not have your words changed.
 While it’s true that every production in the world strays somewhat from the printed word of the screenwriter — whether it’s an adlib from an actor, or a beat that could use fewer syllables for the director to have his talent react to.
 Be flexible, always.
 The chaos of film production requires it.
 But if the film you’re writing for starts to look nothing like that film you wrote, make sure that you have the right to insist upon sticking to the “book,” or that you have…

-The Right to Remove My Name From The Final Film
+The Screenwriter’s Right to Remove Their Name From The Final Film

 Every non-union screenwriter should be able to “Alan Smithy” herself should the film deviate drastically from her written words, and should all her failsafes fail to prevent such a thing from happen.